dida-do/GeoGrapher/docs/source/basic_cutting.rst

 .. todo::

+    - make it clear we are creating new datasets from old ones and not operating in place.
-    - other options
+    - other options.
-    - saving and loading etc
+    - saving and loading etc.

-Cutting every image to a grid of images
+Cutting Every Image To A Grid of Images
 =======================================

 Cutting every image in the dataset to a grid of images::